dtasada/GnomeMansLand/codebase_analysis.md

 ## 3. Encapsulation and Modularity

 -   **`build.zig`:** The `Module` and `Modules` structs in `build.zig` are a good example of encapsulation.
 However, the dependency management is very manual and could be simplified.
 A more declarative approach where each module specifies its own dependencies would be less error-prone.
--   **Global State:** There is some global state, for example, in `src/client/state/ui.zig` (`chalk_font`, `gwathlyn_font`).
-This could be encapsulated within a UI context struct that is passed around to the functions that need it.
-This would make the code more modular and easier to test.
--   **Large Files:** Some files are quite large and could be broken down into smaller, more focused modules.
-For example, `src/client/state/InGame.zig` handles input, rendering, and UI, which could be separated into different files.
-This would improve maintainability and make the code easier to understand.

 ## 4. Performance